-82. Assessed countries may seek re-ratings for TC before the 5th year follow-up assessment as part of the follow-up process.
-The general expectation is for assessed countries to have addressed most if not all of the TC deficiencies by the end of the 3rd year, and the effectiveness shortcomings by the time of the follow-up assessment.
+82. Assessed countries may seek re-ratings for TC as part of the follow-up process.
+The general expectation is for assessed countries to have addressed most if not all of the TC deficiencies by the end of the 3rd year.
 When it comes to Plenary's attention that a country has significantly lowered its compliance with the FATF standards, the Plenary may request the assessed country to address any new deficiencies as part of the follow-up process.
 If any of the FATF Standards have been revised since the end of the on-site visit, the assessed country will be evaluated for compliance with all revised Standards at the time its re-rating request is considered.18